yostane/cours-java/tutorials/java-cli.md

 ### Spring Boot CLI and Quarkus CLI

-Two of the most famous Java server frameworks, namely [Spring](https://spring.io/) and [Quarkus](https://quarkus.io/), provide CLIs tailored for their respective frameworks.
+Two of the most famous Java server frameworks, namely [Spring](https://spring.io/) and [Quarkus](https://quarkus.io/), provide CLIs for improving DX.

 [Spring Boot CLI](https://docs.spring.io/spring-boot/docs/current/reference/html/cli.html) generates new Spring boot projects and encodes passwords (for use with Spring Security).
-The project generation feature is the CLI couterpart of the web UI [start.spring.io](https://start.spring.io/).
+The project generation feature is the CLI counterpart of the web UI [start.spring.io](https://start.spring.io/).
 Below are some examples of using the Spring Boot CLI:

 ```sh